joostvdg/cmg-kubernetes-app/README.md

 * use secret to connect to CMG Analytics
 * add environment configuration for external services
 * use secrets for external service API Token
-* Go in container optimization (processor: https://github.com/golang/go/issues/33803)
+* --Go in container optimization (processor: https://github.com/golang/go/issues/33803)--

 ### Overall